YesterdaysCoffee/TrideX_17.9/README.md

 # TrideX_17.9
 An IDEX 3D printer based on the venerable Trident by Voron Design.
-With a fixed gantry modified CoreXY.
+Design allows for higher tension belts and higher print head speeds.
+Frame size and skirts are new, full use of build plate with extra space in rear for accessories.

 ## Features:
 - Adjustable height toolheads